enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/what-are-conditional-statements-lua.md

 Think of these as **an option 1 and option 2**.
 If a condition is fulfilled, go with option 1.
 Otherwise, go with option 2.

 > This idea can be expanded to more than 2 options and conditions!

+---

+## Practice

+In which of the following scenarious would you employ a conditional statement?
+1. Writing a value
+2. Moving a Value
+3. Checking a value
+4. Setting a constant

+- 3
+- 1
+- 2
+- 4